Technical Reference

 Every PCB failure class has a corresponding PC-3000 diagnostic step.
 Running them in the correct order prevents compounding damage (for example, applying power to a board with an open-loop 3.3V regulator will instantly kill the preamp inside the HDA).

-6. SPI dump of the ROM via an external programmer after desoldering at 280 to 320 degrees Celsius.
-The binary is parsed in PC-3000 Utility and, if the original ROM is unreadable, regenerated computationally from SA modules extracted from the patient drive's own platters (the patient's adaptives cannot be reconstructed from a donor).
+- SPI dump of the ROM via an external programmer after desoldering at 280 to 320 degrees Celsius.
+The binary is parsed in PC-3000 Utility.
+For supported architectures like WD Marvell, if the original ROM is unreadable, it can be regenerated computationally from SA modules extracted using a donor loader.

 The full mechanical and firmware recovery workflow that follows PCB diagnostics is described on the hard drive data recovery service page.